Can I Vaccinate My Child against COVID-19 without My Ex-Spouse’s Consent?

 Consult with a Copperas Cove Custody Lawyer Today

 As the COVID-19 vaccine becomes more available every day, disputes regarding COVID-19 vaccination for children have become more common.
-If you and the child’s other parent cannot agree on vaccination, speak with our attorneys at The Law Office of Brett H. Pritchard.
-Schedule a free consultation with our Copperas Cove custody lawyer to discuss your particular case today.
-Call 254-501-4040.
+If you and the child’s other parent cannot agree on vaccination, speak with our attorneys at the Law Office of Brett H. Pritchard.
+Schedule a FREE consultation with our Copperas Cove custody lawyer to discuss your particular case today.
+Call us at (254) 781-4222 or contact us online.

 Related Posts